imagej/imagej.github.io/_pages/platforms/macos.md

 For plugins, please follow the instructions about [Installing 3rd party plugins](Installing_3rd_party_plugins).
 Otherwise, access the plugins folder as explained above and just drag and drop any plugin into the plugins folder, like you would do for ImageJ.
 Same for macros.

-## Installing OpenJDK for MacOSX
+## Installing OpenJDK for macOS

-Oracle now supports MacOSX JavaSE 7 [officially](http://www.h-online.com/open/news/item/Java-SE-7-Update-6-hands-OS-X-support-to-Oracle-1667714.html).
+As of JavaSE 7, Oracle now supports macOS [officially](http://www.h-online.com/open/news/item/Java-SE-7-Update-6-hands-OS-X-support-to-Oracle-1667714.html).

-It is based on [an Apple-backed effort](http://openjdk.java.net/projects/macosx-port/) to get a proper MacOSX backend into the BSD port of OpenJDK.
+It is based on [an Apple-backed effort](http://openjdk.java.net/projects/macosx-port/) to get a proper macOS backend into the BSD port of OpenJDK.
 So far, only Snow Leopard and later are supported, and preliminary builds can be found [here](http://code.google.com/p/openjdk-osx-build/).

 If you are experiencing problems, say, with AWT-AppKit related crashes, and if you do not mind working with an X11-based graphical user display, you might want to try OpenJDK.

-As of mid-April 2011, OpenJDK for MacOSX has basic working support for Aqua, which you have to activate explicitly by passing the Java option *-Dswing.defaultlaf=com.apple.laf.AquaLookAndFeel*.
+As of mid-April 2011, OpenJDK for macOS has basic working support for Aqua, which you have to activate explicitly by passing the Java option *-Dswing.defaultlaf=com.apple.laf.AquaLookAndFeel*.

-Since the development of OpenJDK for MacOSX is driven exclusively by Apple employees, the minimal MacOSX version required to run OpenJDK/Aqua is 10.6.
-If you require Fiji to run on earlier versions of MacOSX, you will have to go back to [SoyLatte](http://landonf.bikemonkey.org/static/soylatte/), where you will also find an X11-only OpenJDK version that runs on MacOSX 10.5/PowerPC (MacOSX 10.6+ does not support PowerPC).
+Since the development of OpenJDK for macOS is driven exclusively by Apple employees, the minimal macOS version required to run OpenJDK/Aqua is 10.6.
+If you require Fiji to run on earlier versions of macOS, you will have to go back to [SoyLatte](http://landonf.bikemonkey.org/static/soylatte/), where you will also find an X11-only OpenJDK version that runs on Mac OS X 10.5/PowerPC (macOS 10.6+ does not support PowerPC).
 In the alternative, you can put in a considerable effort to "backport" OpenJDK :-).

 ## Running Fiji in the command line